hyperb1iss/git-iris/README.md

 - `detailed`: Provides more context and explanation in commit messages
 - `concise`: Short and to-the-point commit messages
 - `cosmic`: Mystical, space-themed commit messages
-- ..and lots more styles f
+- ..and lots more styles

 To use a preset for a single commit: